alexander-scott/zuul_job_browser/README.md

 ## How do I install the plugin?

 Install from this VSCode Extension Marketplace: https://marketplace.visualstudio.com/items?itemName=alexander-scott.zuulplugin.
-Requires VSCode version ^1.44.0.

 To uninstall follow [these](https://code.visualstudio.com/docs/editor/extension-gallery#_uninstall-an-extension) instructions.

+### Requirements

+- Requires VSCode version ^1.44.0.

+### Limitations

+- With large amounts of Zuul configuration, the plugin does not work very well over remote SSH.

 ## How do I effectively use the plugin?